dyllandry/c-uno/readme.md

 ## Todo History

+- *2023-03-08*: add CanPlayCard and start of testing system
 - *2023-03-08*: model wild cards using own flag
 - *2023-02-28*: add DealCard() and DealHand()
 - *2023-02-28*: change ShuffleDeck to work with card stacks